-All the experiment run on a Windows 7 machine with a 2.53GHz Intel dual-core CPU and 4 GB of memory.
+All the experiment ran on a Windows 7 machine with a 2.53 GHz Intel dual-core CPU and 4 GB of memory.
 AutoFix-E was the only computationally-intensive process running during the experiments.
-On average, AutoFix-E runs for 2.6 minutes for each fault.
+On average, AutoFix-E ran for 2.6 minutes for each fault.